PanasonicSolar panelsCanadian Solar

 There are 3 main types of solar panels: monocrystalline, polycrystalline and thin-film solar panels, plus there are some special cases that are not so widely spread.
 These types vary in cost, performance, aesthetics and durability that determine their lifespan.
 Let's look at each one in more detail.

 Monocrystalline panels stand out in line because of their amazing performance.
 Their efficiency often exceeds 20%.
-Making monocrystalline panels is a slow and expensive process: a single crystal of silicon is sliced into wafers that are used to make solar cells.
-A completed panel has a black color and contains 60, 72 or 96 cells.
-Edges of these cells are rounded.
+Making monocrystalline panels is a slow and expensive process: a single crystal of silicone is sliced into wafers that are used to make solar cells.
+A panel usually contains 60, 72 or 96 cells.
+Edges of a panel are rounded.
 Black panels look stylish and sometimes their design is what makes customers choose them.

 The biggest drawback of monocrystalline panels is their cost.
-Although their efficiency is higher, it doesn't always make the payback time shorter.
+Although their efficiency is higher it doesn't always make the payback time is shorter.
 Generally, they sell for 5 cents higher per watt than polycrystalline ones.
 Their lifespan is the highest, and the warranty for them can be issued for up to 25 years.
+One of the companies that stand behind their products is Panasonic.
+Their 370W EverVolt Solar Panel enjoys a TripleGuard warranty that covers performance, product, parts and labor for exactly 25 years.

 Monocrystalline panels are the best choice when space on the roof is limited or when a roof can't withstand high weights.
 Due to the same reasons they are oftentimes used on ships.
 Their construction allows them to perform well even in low-light situations — like bad weather or during months of fall.

 Polycrystalline panels have one big difference production-wise when compared to monocrystalline ones.
-Instead of a single crystal, a block of silicon is being used.
-They also contain 60, 72 or 96 cells.
-Cells have a square shape and are blue in color.
+Instead of a single crystal, a block of silicone is being used.
+They also contain from 60, 72 or 96 cells.
+A completed panel generally has a square shape and blue in color.
 Frames are often silver or white.
-This design doesn't always appeal to customers in contrast to much more stylish black monocrystalline panels.
+This design doesn't always appeal to customers in contrast to much more stylishv black monocrystalline panels.
 So the appearance might be called a drawback for polycrystalline panels.

 Because of the use of multiple crystals, the performance of polycrystalline panels drops a little.
-Usually their efficiency ranges from 15% to 20%.
+Usually their efficiency has a range from 15% to 20%.
 However, the production process is much cheaper, which is reflected in the cost — they are 20-25% cheaper than monocrystalline panels.
 Their durability is on par with monocrystalline panels and they can easily last for 25 years or longer.
-They are a great choice for those who aren't ready to invest a lot into solar energy, and they often give the fastest payback time.
+They are a great choice for those who aren't ready to invest a lot into solar energy and often give the fastest payback time.

 Thin-film solar panels are much more different than monocrystalline or polycrystalline ones.
 In the process of making them photovoltaic material is being applied onto glass or metal substrate.
 This modern technology allows thin-film panels to be the cheapest of all types, plus they are the easiest to install.